jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

 After two guesses, you will at least have one vowel.
 If you still don't have enough tiles to make a guess at the word, then you can use your knowledge of letter frequencies to come up with a third guess that will maximize the number of yellow or green tiles.
 For example, if I just have an `o` then `moldy` is a good third guess.

 The question of how many tiles you need to know before trying to guess the word is an interesting one, but I do not have a good intuition for how to determine this objectively.
-My personal rule of thumb is that if I have at least 3 tiles I will start tailoring my guesses to uncover the positions of the yellow tiles.
+My personal rule of thumb is that if I have at least 3 tiles I will start tailoring my guesses to uncover the correct positions of the yellow tiles.
 For example, if I guessed `route` and `r, t, and e` are yellow, then my next guess might be `tires` - new positions for each of the yellow tiles, and two new letters whith high frequency.